 2 Laser-assisted Cataract Surgery

-The procedure holds great potential as the next phase in the development of minimally invasive cataract surgery.
+The procedure holds potential as the next phase in the development of minimally invasive cataract surgery.
 Laser energy is used to automate some of the more difficult steps of the surgery.
 It aims to reduce ultrasound power utilisation, improve wound construction, provide greater predictability in lens positioning and advantages in some forms of complex cataract surgery.

 Intraocular Lens Types